Surrogate light curve models for kilonovae with comprehensive wind ejecta outflows and parameter estimation for AT2017gfo: Conclusions

 For technical convenience, our discussion of the tension between our direct inferences about ejecta from EM and secondhand conclusions about ejecta derived from GW inference of GW170817 adopted a fixed nuclear equation of state (APR4) to predict ejecta properties from binary properties.
 By eliding uncertainty in the nuclear equation of state in our figure, we somewhat underestimate the systematic uncertainty in ejecta estimates derived from GW measurements, artificially strengthening the apparent tension between GW- and EM-deduced ejecta properties.

-\acknowledgements A.K. and M.R. acknowledge support from National Science Foundation (NSF) Grant No. AST-1909534.
-R.O.S. acknowledges support from NSF Grant No. AST-1909534, NSF Grant No. PHY-2012057 and the Simons Foundation.
-A.Y. acknowledges support from NSF Grant No. PHY-2012057.
-R.T.W., O.K., E.A.C., C.L.F., and C.J.F. were supported by the U.S. Department of Energy through the Los Alamos National Laboratory.
+\acknowledgements The authors thank Erika M. Holmbeck and Matthew R. Mumpower for stimulating discussions throughout the development of this research.
+A.K. and M.R. acknowledge support from National Science Foundation (NSF) Grant No. AST-1909534.
+R.O.S. acknowledges support from NSF Grant No. AST-1909534, NSF Grant No. PHY-2012057, and the Simons Foundation.
+A.B.Y. acknowledges support from NSF Grant No. PHY-2012057.
+R.T.W., O.K., E.A.C., C.L.F., and C.J.F. were supported by the U.S. Department of Energy through the Los Alamos National Laboratory (LANL).
+This research also used resources provided by LANL through the institutional computing program.
 Los Alamos National Laboratory is operated by Triad National Security, LLC, for the National Nuclear Security Administration of U.S. Department of Energy (Contract No. 89233218CNA000001).
 Research presented in this paper was supported by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under Project No. 20190021DR.
-This research used resources provided by the Los Alamos National Laboratory Institutional Computing Program, which is supported by the U.S. Department of Energy National Nuclear Security Administration under Contract No. 89233218CNA000001.
-The authors thank Erika M. Holmbeck and Matthew R. Mumpower for stimulating discussions throughout the development of this research.